HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 Programme content

-For the MSc or MScAgric degree, the student must do independent research on an approved topic in Grapevine and Wine biotechnology and submit the results in the form of a publishable thesis.
+For the MSc degree, the student must do independent research on an approved topic in Grapevine and Wine biotechnology and submit the results in the form of a publishable thesis.
 Supplementary studies on specific topics may be required.
 The programme for each student is determined by the supervisor concerned.
-An oral examination is conducted.
-A typed literature overview (Chapter 2 of the thesis) must be submitted at the end of the first year of study.
+An oral defense is conducted.

-978 PhD or PhD(Agric) (Grapevine and Wine biotechnology)
+978 PhD (Grapevine and Wine biotechnology)

 Entrance requirements

-An MSc or MScAgric degree in Grapevine and Wine biotechnology; or any MSc, MScAgric, MEng or MScEng degree that is acceptable to the Senate.
+An MSc degree in Wine Biotechnology; or any MSc, MScAgric, MEng or MScEng degree that is acceptable to the Senate.

 Programme content